How to Create a Joanna Gaines-Worthy Garden

 Before we figure out how to create a Joanna Gaines garden of our own, let’s first take a look at her garden to get ideas & inspiration.
 Under each photo, I make note of key decisions she’s made to enhance the beauty & aesthetic of her garden that can easily be mimicked in your own.

-Raised garden beds are the cornerstone of Joanna’s garden: though they are all different sizes, they’re all stained the same color for uniformity.
+Raised garden beds are the cornerstone of Joanna’s garden: though all different sizes, they’re stained the same color for uniformity.
 White pea gravel provides a beautiful contrast to the dark, cedar wood of the raised beds.
-(Note that is you’re staining raised beds yourself, the stain may harm the plants or herbs; opt for an organic stain if you can find one.)

-A large tree outside the white picket fence provides nice shade for the entire garden.
 Notice that Joanna tends to put smaller plants in the FRONT of the garden ~ with taller plants like these climbing vines, in back….so you can clearly see everything from the front of the garden.
-(Note: If you watch the episode, you’ll see how her & her daughters created the height for those climbing vines by first building wood “teepees” for the vines to climb up.)

 Okay….so this isn’t exactly a “shed” ~ this is like a beautiful outdoor room that’s an inspiration in itself!
-If you can’t afford to create a “She Shed” that’s this elaborate, replicate it on a smaller scale by creating a small potting station with a wooden sign that says “Perennials” or “Garden.”
-Let your imagination go….
+If you can’t afford to create a “She Shed” this elaborate, replicate it on a smaller scale by creating a small potting station with a wooden sign that says “Perennials” or “Garden” above it.

-This is one idea I’m DEFINITELY taking inspiration from: place an outdoor dining table in the MIDDLE of your garden (i.e. in the middle of your raised garden beds), so that when you enjoy dinners al fresco….you are literally sitting in the midst of flowers, trees, & herbs!
+This is one idea I’m DEFINITELY taking inspiration from: place an outdoor dining table in the MIDDLE of your garden, so you can enjoy dinners al fresco….sitting in the midst of flowers, trees, & herbs.
 What could be more delightful?

 How to Create a Joanna Gaines-Worthy Garden